Smarter Health Insurance in a Cost-Crunch Economy

 5. Annual Compared to Monthly Payments

 If you can afford it, paying annually instead of monthly usually comes with a discount.
+Many funds also allow you to pre-pay your 12-month policy right before the annual April price adjustments, effectively locking in the previous year’s cheaper rate for an extra year.

 Your plan Made Smarter

-With a robust health insurance plan, you are not just buying a policy, rather you are developing a buffer for your family tomorrow.
+With a robust Smarter health insurance plan, you are not just buying a policy, rather you are developing a buffer for your family tomorrow.
 Remember, it’s all about sensible protection customised to your needs backed by a sound Australian standard.

 Get Started